City backflow route

 Fort Worth annual backflow testing

 Upon installation, repair, or relocation; and annually thereafter All backflow protection assemblies must be tested on installation, repair, or relocation and annually after that.
-Commercial-class irrigation backflows are also tested annually.
+Fort Worth also calls out annual testing for all commercial-property assemblies and any health-hazard assemblies.

 Tester route